 The Water of Life

 The King is ill and only the Water of Life can cure him.
-The two elder sons leave Home to try, but end up trapped.
-The youngest son manages to avoid the traps.
-He receives the Water of Life from a lovely woman who will be free in a year and a day.
+Two elder sons leave Home to try, but end up trapped.
+The youngest son has manners, avoids the traps, and receives gifts.
+He receives the Water of Life from the Lady, who will be free in a year and a day.
+Returning Home is perilous.
+Carrying the Water of Life back to his father, he frees his brothers, who steal it from him.
+His own actions redeem him, and he completes his journey back to the Lady.

 Characters: Five characters